My name is Reihane Boghrati. I'm an Assistant Professor of Information Systems at the W. P. Carey School of Business, Arizona State University.

 I enjoy designing and applying machine learning and natural language processing methods to investigate psychological phenomena expressed in written and spoken language.

-How Hedges Impact Persuasion.
+The Persuasive Impact of Di erent Types of Hedges.
 With Demi Oba and Jonah Berger

 Selected Publications